Optical Power Meter Kits

 • Exciting fluorescence and non-linear effects in materials.

-Pulsed laser radiation parameters are illustrated in Figure 1 and described in the table.
-For quick reference, a list of equations are provided below.
+Pulsed laser radiation parameters are illustrated in Figure 170A and described in Table 170B.
+For quick reference, a list of equations is provided below.
 The document available for download provides this information, as well as an introduction to pulsed laser emission, an overview of relationships among the different parameters, and guidance for applying the calculations.

 Equations: